nikhilk7153/NVK-Final-Project/README.md

 Presentation Slides + Demo Youtube Video: https://docs.google.com/presentation/d/1x7FOVrt9H3-FKMX1jjnYv_hquu2TYZrSphNrxLxyx3E/edit?usp=sharing

 ## How to run
+1. Install Conda v4.10.3 or better.
+Create conda environment `conda create --name test python=3.9`
+2. Activate conda environment `conda activate test`
-1. Open the `Python` folder and run the `pip install -r requirements.txt` command in console to install the dependencies.
+3. Open the `Python` folder and run the `pip install -r requirements.txt` command in console to install the dependencies.
 We ran a conda environment in Python 3.8 and 3.9 and can't gurantee that functionality with other versions.
-2. Start the app as a flask server from the `app.py` file.
+4. Start the app as a flask server from the `app.py` file.
 Use the `python -m flask run` command.
-3. Open the `js-ui` folder and run the `npm install` command to install dependencies.
+5. Open the `js-ui` folder and run the `npm install` command to install dependencies.
-4. After the dependencies are installed run the `npm start` command to open the UI app.
+6. After the dependencies are installed run the `npm start` command to open the UI app.
-5. After a while the window with `localhost:3000` will open in browser.
+7. After a while the window with `localhost:3000` will open in browser.
 You can start using the app.

 ## Video of how to run